Huemul/trae/README.md

 ### `trae.defaults([config])`

-Sets the defaults configuration to use on the requests.
-This is merged with the default configuration.
+Sets the default configuration to use on every requests.
+This is merged with the existing configuration.

 ```js
 trae.defaults({